MMichael789/Functions-Competition/README.md

 # Functions-Competition
 A program for a small competition at school.

 It is a real-time date and clock GUI application.
-Made using modules Tkinter, datetime and time Runs on Python 2.7.13
+Made using modules Tkinter, datetime and time.
+Runs on Python 2.7.13.